 In order to use this plugin, one must understand how

 works.
 I'll explain this in a number of steps.
 The blue elements in this and the subsequent diagrams represent the source items, which are typically invisible in the resulting score (with the exception of stems); the red elements are the resulting items that are drawn by the user object.
 The examples show the creation of a cue staff of size 75% where the center lines are on the same height.

-(I have added a zip of the images, in case they are not reachable on my server)
+(I have added a zip of the images to the next posting, in case they are not reachable on my server)

 In the first diagram, one sees the

 First, the position of a "virtual" cue notehead on the cue staff is computed; then, this notehead is moved away from the stem to the nearest valid position.
 The small gap between the stem's end and the notehead is filled by the plugin with an additional short line.
 One can see that the note stem is now typically too long - therefore, overriding the stem length with 6 or 5.5 is usually a good idea.